xplorer-io/slack-okta-integration/README.md

 ## Slack API

 Consume API [users.list](https://api.slack.com/methods/users.list)

-Since slack does not provide with up to date users list, we have to filter out the users who are active and not bot.b
+- Since slack does not provide with only active users list, we have to filter out the result (bot users, deactived/deleted users)